 If you are happy with the services received, providing a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service and is an entrenched feature of the tourism industry across many Peregrine destinations.

 If you have enjoyed the services provided by your guide and crew, a tip would be very much appreciated by them.
 As a guideline we recommend each passenger consider US$15 per day for the crew and US$10 per day for your guide.
 You can leave tips in envelopes that are placed in your cabin on the last day of your journey.

-Please ensure that we have been advised of your correct flight details into Quito airport by either yourself or your travel agent.
+An arrival transfer in Quito is included in your Galapagos trip.
+Please ensure that we have been advised of your correct flight details into Quito airport by either yourself or your travel agent at least 30 days prior to departure.
 A transfer guide (or our local representative PEAK Adventure Travel) will be there to meet you after you clear customs and transfer you to your hotel.
 Please look for your transfer guide at the airport immediately after exiting the customs area - they will be holding a sign with your surname on it and/or our company logo.
 If you are unable to find them, please call our local operator for assistance:

 Office Hours: 02 2560419 or after hours: 09 94014877

 In the evening you will meet our local respresentative and the other members of your group for a pre-tour briefing.
 Please check the noticeboard at reception to confirm the time and place of your meeting which is normally held at 6 pm.